BxCppDev/Bayeux/doc/InstallationReports/Cadfaelbrew/Xubuntu14.04-a/cadfaelbrew_xubuntu14.04-a_report.rst

 ================================================================================

-The Cadfael installer utility  is available from the ``SuperNEMO-DBD`` Git  repository (GitHub).
-You  must  have a  decent  version of  Git installed on your system.
+The Cadfael installer utility  is available from the ``SuperNEMO-DBD`` ``git``  repository  (GitHub).
+You  must  have  a recent  version  of ``git`` installed  on your  system.
 The  installer will  first install Cadfaelbrew before the Cadfael software itself.

    a.
 Clone the default Git branch to your local filesystem: